 A fugitive wanted by local police and the FBI for the past 18 years has been arrested in Oregon.

-Charley Hollin, 61, who lived in Clearspring, faces local charges of kidnapping and child molestation in a Seymour cold case from 1999.
+Charley Hollin, 61, who once lived in the Clearspring area, faces local charges of kidnapping and child molestation in a Seymour cold case from 1999.

 On Jan.
-20, 1999, it was reported a 10-year-old Seymour girl was abducted at knifepoint outside the old Girls Inc. facility on West Second Street and later was sexually assaulted.
+20, 1999, it was reported a 10-year-old Seymour girl was abducted at knifepoint outside the old Girls Inc. facility in the 500 block of West Second Street and later was sexually assaulted.

 A warrant for Hollin’s arrest was issued Feb.
 3, 2000, and a federal warrant was issued April 5, 2007.

-The FBI is charging Hollin with unlawful flight to avoid prosecution and in its profile of him said he was known to disguise his identity with fake hairpieces and mustaches and has traveled all over the world.
+The FBI is charging Hollin with unlawful flight to avoid prosecution and in its profile of him said he was known to disguise his identity with fake hairpieces and mustaches and has traveled all over the world including Nova Scotia, Costa Rica, Mexico, Guatemala and Puerto Rico.